 I'm a staff writer, but I also freelance.
 Can I qualify for ASJA?

-In general, work created while on staff is not considered qualifying.
-However, a successful application may include staff-written work if the following conditions apply:
+A successful Professional membership application may include staff-written work if the following conditions apply:

 1. Applicant has submitted a minimum of 3 substantial freelance credits (which could include long articles, editorials, paid blogging, or a book);